keestu/WEBGL/README.md

 b.
 Tutorial1 - Contains creation of traingle, cube (color and texture), square and pyramid structure.

 c.
-Tutorial2 - Contains lighting of cude and restructured code for extensibility.
+Tutorial2 - Contains lighting of cube and restructured code for extensibility.
 Updated to facilitate multiple pocket contents of the same type.